batiste/django-page-cms/doc/placeholders.rst

   to get the content of the placeholder.

 * If the **widget** option is omitted the CMS will render a simple `TextInput`.
+  Otherwise the CMS will use the widget that you suggested.
+Widgets need to be registered before you can use them in the CMS.

 * If you use the keyword **parsed** the content of the placeholder will be evaluated as Django template, within the current context.